2018 Kerala floods

-With the recurrence of flood events in the state in the subsequent years, several studies which ensued explain the manifestation of westward-propagating high frequency tropical atmospheric waves of characteristic phase speed of nearly 12 m/s, which originated near east equatorial Indian Ocean or tropical West Pacific and travelled to the east coast of Africa, and coincide with the same period of extreme rainfall events over Kerala.
-Moreover, the waves appeared as cyclonic and anti-cyclonic circulations trapped to the equator, which dilated the wind field and transported moisture as it propagated.
-The waves not only stimulated convection along its trajectory, but also ensured sufficient moisture availability.
-Therefore, the convective activities which intensified in the mid-troposphere, were the direct consequence of the equatorially-trapped high frequency waves, which played a significant role in driving the recurrent anomalous precipitation in the South Indian state.
+With the recurrence of flood events in the state in the subsequent years, several studies have attempted to explain the behavior.

 Causes

-The southwest monsoon was 23% excess in Kerala in the year 2018, with August of that year seeing rainfall 96% above normal.
-On mid-evening of 8 August, Kerala received heavy rainfall which was 116% more than the usual, resulting in dams filling to their maximum capacities.
-In the proceeding 48 hours, rainfall the state received 310 mm of rain.
-Almost all dams had been opened since the water level had risen close to overflow level due to heavy rainfall, flooding local low-lying areas.
+Rainfall from the southwest monsoon was 23% higher than normal in Kerala in 2018, with August seeing rainfall 96% above normal.
+On the evening of 8 August, Kerala received heavy rainfall which was 116% more than usual, resulting in dams filling to their maximum capacities.
+In the proceeding 48 hours, the state received 310 mm of rain.
+Almost all dams had been opened since the water had risen close to overflow levels due to heavy rainfall, which flooded local low-lying areas.
 For the first time in the state's history, 35 of its 54 dams had been opened.
-One reason is believed to be the levelling of wetlands.
-The deluge has been considered an impact of the global warming.
+The deluge is considered an impact of global warming.